Our vision for Multi-Academy Trusts (MATs)

 We do not require all schools in a MAT to be judged as ‘outstanding’ in order for the MAT to be deemed World Class.
 We understand a World Class MAT to be one that takes on schools that need radical transformation and that can be World Class in itself.
 A World Class MAT could have a range of schools within it, all in different stages in their development.
 However, we believe that in a World Class MAT, all students have the capacity and opportunity to be World Class.

-To become a World Class MAT
+To Get Accredited as a World Class Multi-Academy Trust

 - One school in the MAT has to be a re-accredited World Class school, to demonstrate a track record of developing World Class students